As children, many of us dreamed of the days we would travel the world in search of new and amazing things!

-Packing your family up into a 400sq.ft. motorhome with one bathroom, a tiny kitchen, and limited storage space may not seem like an awesome adventure, but surprisingly enough, many families have done just that and would argue otherwise.
+Packing your family up for fulltime RV travel in a 400sq.ft. motorhome with one bathroom, a tiny kitchen, and limited storage space may not seem like an awesome adventure, but surprisingly enough, many families have done just that and would argue otherwise.
 Minimizing their possessions and packing only necessities, sometimes just enough for one season at a time, young full-timers are finding that the retirement life many seniors have lived for decades- is ‘just what the doctor ordered’ for families looking for a way to reconnect, form bonds and create memories to cherish for a lifetime.

 Children are adventurous and can be very open-minded when it comes to road trips.
 They enjoy spending time with their family and will most likely welcome the idea to plan an extended road trip, with little additional enticement required.
 So, whether planning for your trip to last a year or be your family’s new lifestyle, traveling together will encourage a lifelong curiosity for new and exciting experiences in the minds of your young travelers and encourage them to explore beyond their comfort zones as they grow older.